- Home

 echo 'GRUB_CMDLINE_LINUX_DEFAULT="vsyscall=emulate"' >> /etc/default/grub

-enabled on the system boot and adds this parameter to the /etc/default/grub
+This command enables vsyscall on system boot and adds this parameter to the /etc/default/grub file, which contains the main settings for the GRUB bootloader.

-After the /etc/default/grub
+After modifying the /etc/default/grub file, update GRUB:

 update-grub

-Now reboot the system:
+Reboot the system:

 reboot